tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

 insert TestData values(12,'abcdefg12',3.42)
 ```

-Now lets&#8217; first use BCP to copy data into a file.
+Now lets' first use BCP to copy data into a file.
 Here is what the command will look like

 sql
 master..xp_cmdshell 'bcp "SELECT id, CHAR(34) + SomeValue + CHAR(34),SomeOtherValue FROM tempdb..TestData" queryout C:TestData.txt -t, -c -Slocalhost -T'